matteocorti/check_ssl_cert/README.md

                               extension
    -r,--rootcert path         root certificate or directory to be used for
                               certificate validation
-      --rsa                   cipher selection: force RSA authentication
+      --rootcert-dir path     root directory to be used for certificate validation --rootcert-file path    root certificate to be used for certificate validation --rsa                   cipher selection: force RSA authentication
       --temp dir              directory where to store the temporary files --terse                 terse output